-- The corridor has five bridge preservation needs for seismic retrofits. - Fish passage barriers are present on the corridor. - Connection to alternate modes are not present on the corridor. - This corridor has a medium habitat connectivity ranking.
+- The corridor has 14 bridge preservation needs, 11 of which are for seismic retrofits. - Nine fish passage barriers are present on the corridor. - This corridor has a medium habitat connectivity ranking.

 WSDOT monitors the state system in ongoing efforts to track asset performance.
 For this corridor, WSDOT finds: